Qowevisa/pipe-bundle/README.md

 prints every argv as a line.
 Don't pass any stdin so the only use is to MaKe STREAM of lines
 ### cutlines
 prints the input but every occurance of first char argv[1] will be printed as '\n'
+### pset
+pritns set of characters for every line in stdin